Joshi-Ketaki/joshi-ketaki.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+** I am on the job-market for full-time opportunities!
+Reach out to me at ketaki.joshi@yale.edu(mailto:ketaki.joshi@yale.edu)! **

-I am a Ph.D. candidate at Yale University, where I am advised by [Prof. Abhishek Bhattacharjee.](https://www.cs.yale.edu/homes/abhishek/)
+I am also a post candidacy researcher at Yale University.

-My research has been on improving the efficacy of virtual memory management optimizations.
-Specifically, I have worked on improving prefetching and eviction in tiered memory systems.
+My research has been on improving the efficacy of memory management in tiered memory systems.
+Specifically, I have worked on improving prefetching and eviction in CPU-GPU memory systems.

 I have proposed the use of practical machine learning solutions to build adaptable, accurate, and resource-efficient memory management solutions.
-In developing these accurate and resource-efficient machine-learning solutions, I am making use of cognitive principles to solve fundamental issues in machine learning such as catastrophic forgetting.
+While developing these solutions, I am making use of cognitive principles to solve fundamental issues in online machine learning such as catastrophic forgetting.

+I have earned my Masters in Computer Science (Thesis) and M.Phil with Computer Science(Thesis) from Yale.
 Before Yale, I worked full-time at Nvidia's compiler optimization group.
 I received my undergraduate degree in Computer Engineering from the [University of Pune](http://www.unipune.ac.in/).
 I completed my undergraduate thesis research in compiler optimizations at the [Indian Institute of Technology, Bombay](https://www.iitb.ac.in/), where I was advised by [Prof. Uday Khedkar](https://www.cse.iitb.ac.in/~uday/).

-I am looking for exciting full-time opportunities!
-Reach out to me at [ketaki.joshi@yale.edu](mailto:ketaki.joshi@yale.edu)!

 News: